ealva-com/ealvalog/README.md

 eAlvaLog
 ========

-*eAlvaLog* is a Java logging facade and implementation inspired by various other logging implementations
+*eAlvaLog* is a Kotlin/Java logging facade and implementation intially inspired by various other logging frameworks

 Libraries
 ---------

   - elavalog             - the API and some framework functionality.
-Used by library developers.
-Required for all clients
+Required for libraries written in Kotlin
+  - ealvalog-java        - provides JLogger for java clients (fat interface, extensible).
+Required for libraries or apps written in Java.
+Requires ealvalog
   - ealvalog-core        - adds a little more as a base for some facade implementations.
-Required for all clients
+Required for all apps
-  - ealvalog-java        - provides JLogger for java clients (fat interface, extensible).
-Requires ealvalog and ealvalog-core libs
   - ealvalog-android     - very thin facade over the Android logger.
 Requires ealvalog and ealvalog-core libs
   - ealvalog-jdk         - facade implementation using java.util.logging.
 Requires ealvalog and ealvalog-core libs
   - ealvalog-jdk-android - adds an Android handler to be used with ealvalog-jdk.
-Used when more functionality is required over ealvalog-android
+Used with ealvalog-jdk when more functionality is required over ealvalog-android

   If you wish to create another facade implementation, it's recommended you start at the ealvalog-core level.
 We also hope you'd contribute it back to this library.